Manav1712/graph-rag-llm/README.md

 ### The Results Speak for Themselves

-Our system achieved an **average score of 7.2/10** across 45 evaluations, with some responses scoring as high as **9/10**.
-Here are some real examples of what our system can do:
+The system achieved an **average score of 7.2/10** across 45 evaluations, with some responses scoring as high as **9/10**.
+Here are some real examples of what the system can do:

 ## Sample Query Results